 Armed Forces Independence Payment

 You had to have been entitled to one of these benefits on 25 May 2022 to qualify for the payment.
 This payment was made automatically in the same way as you usually get your benefit.

 The two mobility activities that are assessed are:

 PIP has replaced Disability Living Allowance (DLA) for anyone making a new claim, so if you’re claiming for the first time you’ll need to claim PIP.
-If you’re over State Pension age, you should apply for Attendance Allowance instead.
+If you’re over State Pension age, unless you have been invited to make a claim for PIP, you should apply for Attendance Allowance instead.